Why Learning Agility Is Critical for Career Longevity

 4. Adapt and Apply.
 Through your experiences, you’ve created principles and rules of thumb to guide you.
 Over time, you get better at applying them to navigate new and challenging situations.
 Use your intuition, be flexible, and don’t shy away from experimentation as you venture into new territory.

-Learning-agile superstars engage in these 4 behaviors at a significantly higher level of skill and commitment than the rest of us — and get great results over and over again.
+Learning-agile superstars engage in these 4 behaviors at a significantly higher level of skill and commitment than everyone else — and get great results over and over again.

 “We also know that it’s never too soon or too late to boost your learning agility,” says Hallenbeck.

-To learn more, explore the book, Learning Agility: Unlock the Lessons of Experience.
+To learn more about how learning agility can impact your career longevity, explore the book, Learning Agility: Unlock the Lessons of Experience.